Coronavirus 2019 (COVID19)

 COVID-19 Community Case Count

-The Massachusetts Department of Public Health updates their COVID-19 case numbers weekly on Wednesdays, please find updated numbers from the State by Town by clicking the link below:
+The Massachusetts Department of Public Health updates their COVID-19 case numbers on a regular basis.
+Please find updated numbers from the State by Town by clicking the link below:

 The Massachusetts Department of Public Health webpage https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring provides a daily update of COVID cases in Massachusetts including information for Middlesex County.